Can fat or cellulite be removed on a specific body area with exercise?

 For example:

-• When your thighs muscles burn (oxidise) fuel during your squats, that fat is provided by the arteries
+When your thigh muscles burn (oxidise) fuel during your squats, that fat is provided by the arteries

 Your thigh fat goes to be burned all over the body